Part 2

 “For sure.”

-Eku and Yathi had grown nearly indefatigable during the pilgrimage, hardly noticing the full satchels and rolled bed mats attached securely across their backs.
+Eku and Yathi had grown nearly indefatigable during the pilgrimage, hardly noticing the full satchels and rolled bed mats secured across their backs.

 The two picked up the pace and went outside the corridor of trampled grass, dodging circular clumps of shoots to jog ahead, leaving Goguk and Kolo somewhere in the long parade behind.

-The pair unexpectedly encountered a more manageable, knee-deep variety of grass, bronze with hints of orange, stripped seedless this far into sika-yaka.
+The pair unexpectedly arrived at a more manageable, knee-deep variety of finger grass, yellow and bronze with hints of orange, stripped seedless.

 The dirt between the circular patches was hard packed and good for walking.

-With fewer bodies before them, Eku could see further ahead and recognized his father’s gait, at the front with Nibamaz and other hunters, dark, vertical bodies against a bright, shimmering background.
+With fewer bodies before them, Eku recognized his father’s gait, at the front with Nibamaz and other hunters, dark, vertical bodies against a bright, shimmering background.

-He thought their appearance strange, then realized the solid, seemingly endless plane of grass had disappeared; the horizon as well.
+He thought their appearance strange, then realized his eyes must be deceiving—the solid, seemingly endless plane of grass had disappeared; the horizon as well.

-Eku had marched across enough coastal plains to know that something always lay on the horizon.
+Eku had marched across plenty of inland plains to know that something was always on the horizon.

-A hint of worry in his voice, Yathi clicked and asked, “Where did Umawa go?”
+Yathi clicked to indicate worry and asked, “Where did Umawa go?”

 Word spread down the column that something large and mysterious lay ahead.